Dre Campbell Farm

 Diatomaceous earth is a great home remedy for pest control.
 Use it to get rid of crawling, leaf-eating insects.
 When the powder gets inside the exoskeleton of the critters, it sucks the moisture out of them.

-Liberally sprinkle DE powder on and around your plants for an effective killing aid against many pest problems.
-You can also apply it to potting soil or vegetable garden soil before planting.
+Sprinkle DE powder on and around your plants.
+It kills many pests.
+You can also apply it to potting or vegetable garden soil before planting.

 4. Soap and Water